Architechts/n8n-nodes-creatio/README.md

 - Enter ID of record to update
 - Enter JSON with the data you want to update

+#### DELETE
+- Choose your Creatio subPath from the dropdown menu or add manually using an Expression
+- Enter ID of record to delete

 **Example use cases:**
 - Add new leads or contacts automatically